commerce-docs/pagebuilder-examples/Example/PageBuilderLazyLoading/README.md

 ## Discussion

-Adding lazy loading (using [lazysizes](https://github.com/aFarkas/lazysizes)) to the Page Builder Image content type turns out to be easy.
+Adding lazy loading (using [lazysizes](https://github.com/aFarkas/lazysizes)) to the Page Builder Image content type turns out to be fairly simple.
 There's very little coding involved and only a few small changes to the native Image content type configuration and HTML templates.

 There are three main tasks: